 Thanks for your service.

-So going grassroots in Los Angeles, where I live, you can basically expect political persecution.
+Like your last caller, I'd love to get involved in promoting the Republican Party, the GOP, but going grassroots in Los Angeles, where I live, you can basically expect political persecution.

 That's real.

-It's really real though.
+It's really real, though.

-It's uh revenge, uh they want money, um, or uh they're in fear.
+They want money or they're in fear.

-And but there's also a third one because they want to do what's best for their country.
+But there's also a third one because they want to do what's best for their country.

-You regardless of what people tell you, and I have plenty of friends who are minorities that are conservatives.
+Regardless of what people tell you, and I have plenty of friends who are minorities that are conservatives, you do not have to be a minority to be oppressed.

-You can be a minority, you can and I don't really like the talk of color of skin or any of this stuff.
+And I don't really like to talk of color of skin or any of this stuff.

 You can be a minority or not and be oppressed if you're conservative.